-As this is a research library many items do not check out.
+As this is a research library, many items do not check out.
 However, many items in the general collection may be checked out for a period of two weeks.
-Study Aids may be checked out for a period of 48 hours.
-Law students must have a valid university ID card to check out materials.
-Alumni must have an alumni library card.
-Public patrons are unable to check out books but are welcome to use them in the library.
+Items in the section Study Aids may be checked out for a period of 48 hours.
+Any student who fails to return a study aid on time will lose the privilege of checking out study aid materials and/or study rooms for the remainder of the semester in which the infraction occurs, as well as for the duration of the next semester.